-Now, if I am hiring someone as a coach for college students, I would probably want them to be reasonably empathic.
-So I test them with this empathy test.
-And I might also want to find a coach who is congruent, and persuasive, and dependable, so I also give them tests on all these qualities.
+Now, if I am hiring a group of new coaches for students in my university, I would want them to be reasonably empathic.
+So I could give candidates for the job this empathy test, the NCEES.
+And I might also want to find candidates who are congruent, and persuasive, and dependable, so I could give them tests for these three qualities too.
 I might end up with a whole bunch of tests, depending on how specific I want to get.
-This presupposes, by the way, that I have a pretty good idea of what qualities a good students coach has.
-I might even find a test for coaching ability somewhere, although that would probably not be focused on coaching students.
+This presupposes, by the way, that I have a pretty good idea of what qualities a good student coach has and what tests are available.
+I might even find a test for coaching ability somewhere, although that would probably not be focused on coaching students specifically.

 The advantage of the standard approach is, that I can start right away.
 Break out the tests and start measuring!
 Although, in actual practice, it might still take me quite a lot of reading and evaluating to assemble a good testing kit.
 But let’s say I have done this before, I know what I want to measure and where to find good tests, so I can do this quickly.
 In the layered cake metaphor: I can get started without baking the second layer.
 A time saver.
 But there is a downside: I don’t know how well my combination of standard tests predicts coaching performance with our students in our university.

 Enter MindSonar.
 I start by baking the second layer of the cake.
 I identify positive examples; happy and effective student coaches working at my university.
 I profile them and I calculate their average profile.
 I discuss this with my positive examples, the effective coaches – whom I now know, since I just profiled them.
 Based on my average profile plus the input of my experts, I define a benchmark profile.
 This is what I use to select candidates.
 It is more work, but with this benchmark I am much more likely to be measuring something that is relevant for my context.
 And I know several experts, which may also come in handy during the selection process.